🎯 Skills

 🎭 Story Engine Genres

-The story-engine skill supports two genres, automatically selected by your input language:
+The story-engine skill supports three genres, automatically selected by your input language and topic keywords:

 Genre Language Style Examples